zhenlan/QuoteOfTheDay/README.md

 ![Screenshot of the application](images/screenshot.png)

+## Introduction

-## Configuration
+### Configuration
 The application loads quotes from App Configuration, so you can update the quote of the day without redeploying or restarting the application.

-## Feature management & experimentation
+### Feature management & experimentation
 Instead of the standard title, the application displays a greeting message for certain users based on the targeting rules of a feature flag.
 The experimentation (aka.
-A/B testing) is conducted to understand if a greeting message can encourage more heart-voting from users.
+A/B testing) is conducted to measure if a personalized greeting message can encourage more user engagement (voting heart).

-## Telemetry
+### Telemetry
-After running the application, loging in with different users, and voting for some quotes, You should find *FeatureEvaluation* and *HeartQuote* events as customEvents under the *Logs* balde in your Application Insights.
+After running the application, loging in with different users, and voting for some quotes, You should find *FeatureEvaluation* and *Heart* events as customEvents under the *Logs* balde in your Application Insights.

-## How to setup
+### How to setup
 1. Provision an App Configuration store and an Application Insights instance.
 Create following environment variables before you run the application.

     ```bash